deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18252/index.md

 > </details>

-> The table presents the win rates and average response sequence lengths achieved by different models (SFT, Async Online DPO, Sync Online DPO, and Human) on the No Robots dataset.
+> Table 6 presents the win rate and average response sequence length achieved by different models on the No Robots dataset, comparing the SFT model, synchronous online DPO, asynchronous online DPO, and human performance.

 {{< table-caption >}}